 So the next time you have an important project to do, dialogue with your saboteur and get it on your side so you break the pattern of sabotaging your success - set the intention and you will excel and break past your barriers and comfort zone to complete that project and bring on greater successes in your personal life and business.
 You will not sabotage your success - you will excel and break past your barriers and comfort zone to complete that project and succeed in life and business.

-Have a question for Monique?
-Ask or leave a comment below!
+Have a question for Monique or want to leave a comment?
+Click here.